LucaCanali/Miscellaneous/Spark_Notes/Spark_Oracle_JDBC_Howto.md

   - `docker run -d --name mydb1 -e ORACLE_PASSWORD=oracle -p 1521:1521 gvenzl/oracle-xe:latest # or use :slim`
   - wait till the DB is started, check logs at: `docker logs -f mydb1`

-Run a query in Oracle via JDBC and map the results into a Spark DataFrame
+**query mode:** run a query in Oracle via JDBC and map the results into a Spark DataFrame
 ```
 # You need an Oracle client JDBC jar, available in maven central or download from the Oracle website
 bin/spark-shell --packages com.oracle.database.jdbc:ojdbc8:21.5.0.0